Azure/bicep-lz-vending/main.bicep.parameters.md

 virtualNetworkResourceGroupName | No       | The name of the Resource Group to create the Virtual Network in that is created by this module.  - Type: String - Default value: `''` *(empty string)* virtualNetworkResourceGroupTags | No       | An object of Tag key & value pairs to be appended to the Resource Group that the Virtual Network is created in.  > **NOTE:** Tags will only be overwritten if existing tag exists with same key as provided in this parameter; values provided here win.  - Type: `{}` Object - Default value: `{}` *(empty object)* virtualNetworkResourceGroupLockEnabled | No       | Enables the deployment of a `CanNotDelete` resource locks to the Virtual Networks Resource Group that is created by this module.  - Type: Boolean virtualNetworkLocation | No       | The location of the virtual network.
-Use region shortnames e.g. `uksouth`, `eastus`, etc. Defaults to the region where the ARM/Bicep deployment is targetted to unless overridden.  - Type: String virtualNetworkName | No       | The name of the virtual network.
-The string must consist of a-z, A-Z, 0-9, -, _, and . (period) and be between 2 and 64 characters in length.  - Type: String - Default value: `''` *(empty string)* virtualNetworkTags | No       | An object of tag key/value pairs to be set on the Virtual Network that is created.  > **NOTE:** Tags will be overwritten on resoruce if any exist already.  - Type: `{}` Object - Default value: `{}` *(empty object)* virtualNetworkAddressSpace | No       | The address space of the Virtual Network that will be created by this module, supplied as multiple CIDR blocks in an array, e.g. `["10.0.0.0/16","172.16.0.0/12"]`  - Type: `[]` Array - Default value: `[]` *(empty array)* virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub Virtual Network or Virtual WAN Virtual Hub.  - Type: Boolean hubNetworkResourceId | No       | The resource ID of the Virtual Network or Virtual WAN Hub in the hub to which the created Virtual Network, by this module, will be peered/connected to via Virtual Network Peering or a Virtual WAN Virtual Hub Connection.  **Example Expected Values:** - `''` (empty string) - Hub Virtual Network Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualNetworks/xxxxxxxxxx` - Virtual WAN Virtual Hub Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualHubs/xxxxxxxxxx`  - Type: String - Default value: `''` *(empty string)* virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the specified hub virtual network.  > **IMPORTANT:** If no gateways exist in the hub virtual network, set this to `false`, otherwise peering will fail to create.  - Type: Boolean
+Use region shortnames e.g. `uksouth`, `eastus`, etc. Defaults to the region where the ARM/Bicep deployment is targeted to unless overridden.  - Type: String virtualNetworkName | No       | The name of the virtual network.
+The string must consist of a-z, A-Z, 0-9, -, _, and . (period) and be between 2 and 64 characters in length.  - Type: String - Default value: `''` *(empty string)* virtualNetworkTags | No       | An object of tag key/value pairs to be set on the Virtual Network that is created.  > **NOTE:** Tags will be overwritten on resource if any exist already.  - Type: `{}` Object - Default value: `{}` *(empty object)* virtualNetworkAddressSpace | No       | The address space of the Virtual Network that will be created by this module, supplied as multiple CIDR blocks in an array, e.g. `["10.0.0.0/16","172.16.0.0/12"]`  - Type: `[]` Array - Default value: `[]` *(empty array)* virtualNetworkDnsServers | No       | The custom DNS servers to use on the Virtual Network, e.g. `["10.4.1.4", "10.2.1.5"]`.
+If left empty (default) then Azure DNS will be used for the Virtual Network.  - Type: `[]` Array - Default value: `[]` *(empty array)* virtualNetworkDdosPlanId | No       | The resource ID of an existing DDoS Network Protection Plan that you wish to link to this Virtual Network.  **Example Expected Values:** - `''` (empty string) - DDoS Netowrk Protection Plan Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/ddosProtectionPlans/xxxxxxxxxx`  - Type: String - Default value: `''` *(empty string)* virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub Virtual Network or Virtual WAN Virtual Hub.  - Type: Boolean hubNetworkResourceId | No       | The resource ID of the Virtual Network or Virtual WAN Hub in the hub to which the created Virtual Network, by this module, will be peered/connected to via Virtual Network Peering or a Virtual WAN Virtual Hub Connection.  **Example Expected Values:** - `''` (empty string) - Hub Virtual Network Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualNetworks/xxxxxxxxxx` - Virtual WAN Virtual Hub Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualHubs/xxxxxxxxxx`  - Type: String - Default value: `''` *(empty string)* virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the specified hub virtual network.  > **IMPORTANT:** If no gateways exist in the hub virtual network, set this to `false`, otherwise peering will fail to create.  - Type: Boolean